OctopyID/OctopyFramework/README.md

 ## License

-The Octopy Framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Octopy framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## About